 Freedom House partner ZMINA Human Rights Information Center, which operates the Humanrights.org.ua portal, leads partners’ collective campaigning and media engagement efforts.
 Communication activities share the results of project partners’ documentation and analysis and educate the public about the impact of hate-motivated violence on affected groups in order to pressure policymakers to adopt solutions to hate-motivated violence.

 Freedom House, in partnership with independent experts, operates Reportingradicalism.org, a platform providing high-quality reporting and analysis on the groups and individuals connected to hate-motivated violence and hateful ideologies in Ukraine.

-In addition, Freedom House and partners publish a quarterly Hate Monitor detailing the results of our monitoring and documentation of hate-motivated violence.
+In addition, Freedom House and partners publish an annual report and a quarterly Hate Monitor detailing the results of our monitoring and documentation of hate-motivated violence.
 The methodology of the Hate Monitor is viewable here.

 Advocacy for Reform

 Freedom House and partners facilitate advocacy initiatives focused on analyzing and improving national-level policy to prevent and respond to hate-motivated violence.
 Ukrainian Legal Aid Foundation (ULAF) focuses on improving law enforcement’s policy and practices addressing hate-motivated violence by studying existing instruments and practices for combatting hate-motivated violence and identifying the root causes of law enforcement’s poor response as well as opportunities for reform.

 Expert Center for Human Rights works with ULAF to implement targeted regional interventions to understand the roots of hate-motivated violence in a local context, identify and advocate for local-level policy solutions, and improve the response of law enforcement and local authorities.